 The company’s estimated monthly business income would be $33,333, and its estimated monthly debt service would be $11,500.
 The company’s DSCR would be 2.90, showing that the business would likely be stable with the added credit costs.

-The least amount of debt-service coverage ratio that a lender will accept depends on circumstance.
-If the economy is flourishing, then loans and lines of credit are more accessible to borrowers.
+The lowest debt-service coverage ratio a lender will accept depends on the circumstance.
+For example, if the debt service is flourishing, then loans and lines of credit are more accessible to borrowers.